BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api_all_docs.md

 }
 ```

-By implementing these performance optimization techniques, you can significantly improve the efficiency and responsiveness of your CosmicSyncCore-based application.
+By implementing these performance optimization techniques, you can significantly improve the efficiency and responsiveness of your CivicBase-based application.
 # Real-time Updates and Querying

 ## Real-time Updates

-CosmicSyncCore provides real-time updates through WebSocket connections, allowing applications to receive instant notifications about data changes.
+CivicBase provides real-time updates through WebSocket connections, allowing applications to receive instant notifications about data changes.

 ### Establishing a WebSocket Connection

-- **URL**: `wss://api.cosmicsynccore.com/v1/realtime`
+- **URL**: `wss://api.civicbase.com/v1/realtime`
 - **Headers**:
   - `Authorization: Bearer <your_jwt_token>`